-Before me, a notary public in and for the county and state above listed, personally appeared Renita Jimmar, who by me duly sworn, deposes and says that: My name is Renita Jimmar.
-I am the Display Manager of the Times Daily.
-The newspaper published the attached legal notice (s) in the issue (s) referenced below.
-The sum charged as referenced bolow, by the Newspaper for said publication does not exceed the lowest classified rate paid by commercial customers for an advertisement of similar size and frequency in the same newspaper (s) in which the public notice(s) appeared.
+Before me, a notary public in and for the county and state above listed, personally appeared the undersigned affiant, known to me to be a duly authorized representative of the TimesDaily, TimesDaily Online.
+The newspaper published the attached legal notice(s) in the issue(s) referenced below, by the Newspaper for said publications does not exceed the lowest classified rate paid by commercial customers for an advertisement of similar size and frequency in the same newspaper(s) in which the public notice(s) appeared.

-There are no agreements between the Newspaper and the officer or attorney charged with the duty of placing the attached legal advertising notices whereby any advantage, gain or profit accrued to said officer or attorney."
+There are no agreements between the Newspaper and the officer or attorney charged with the duty of placing the attached legal advertising notice(s), whereby any advantage, gain or profit accrued to said officer or attorney: